Graduate Student Profiles

 Karen Smyth, Ph.D.
 Student

 Karen Smyth received her Bachelor of Arts in American Studies and Women's Studies from Skidmore College in 2005.
-Her interests in both fields and her Mormon-heavy hometown of Houston, Texas led her to write her senior theses on women in the Mormon church.
+Her interests in both fields and her Mormon-heavy hometown of Houston led to senior theses on women in the Mormon church.
 Karen received a Master of Arts in American Studies from The College of William and Mary in early 2011, and her Master's thesis discussed the Mormon culture and doctrine prevalent in Stephenie Meyer's Twilight Saga.
-She realizes this is the best topic ever and is leaning towards writing more on Twilight for her dissertation.
-Maybe.
-Karen is very interested in how popular culture and religion, specifically American religion, intersect, and also how those subjects are seen through a feminist lens.
-She is a third year PhD student studying for the following orals fields: American religious history from 1830-present, women and gender history from 1970s to present, and popular culture and cultural theory post WW2.
+She realizes this is the best topic ever and her work on Twilight will partly inform her dissertation on Mormon-Catholic relations in the 20th and 21st centuries.
+Karen is very interested in how popular culture and religion intersect in America, and also how those subjects are seen through a feminist lens.
+She is a fourth year PhD candidate working on the dissertation proposal, dissertation, and fellowship and grant applications.
 She loves to answer questions so please email her at firstname.lastname@example.org

 Cathryn Stout, Ph.D.
 Student

 After finishing undergraduate degrees in art history and English at Wittenberg University in Ohio, I moved to Japan for a year to teach English.
 I moved to Saint Louis in 1998 to attend Washington University's MFA program in poetry writing, and I finished that degree in 2000.
 Shortly thereafter, I began teaching English at Fontbonne University, across the street.
-After earning my MA in American studies from SLU in 2006, I created and now teach in an American Culture Studies minor program at Fontbonne.
-I am now in my tenth year of teaching at Fontbonne, my third as chair of the newly formed Interdisciplinary Studies department.
-I continue my creative work when time allows.
-Although I currently focus on transnationalism, race, and public memory, my research interests also include literature, visual culture (especially photography), the family, and the Cold War.
+After earning my MA in American studies from SLU in 2006, I began teaching American studies and history at Fontbonne.
+I am now an assistant professor of American history and culture and director of interdisciplinary initiatives at the school.
+I teach a wide variety of courses relating to my major fields in transnationalism, race, and public memory.
+My dissertation explores American popular responses to recent natural disasters abroad, especially in Haiti and Japan.

 I received my B.A. in political science from Eastern Illinois University in 2005; in 2007 I received my M.A. in English.
 I began the path toward a doctoral degree in American studies here at Saint Louis University in 2007.
 I recently completed my oral exam and I am currently working on my dissertation proposal.
 My fields of interest include: queer studies, visual culture studies, and US citizenship studies, and in each field I tend to focus on the experiences of either gay and lesbian people or black queer people.
 I have found the faculty in this department to be very understanding and extremely helpful.
 I have cultivated a community of support here that would be hard to replicate elsewhere.